 The move comes just in time for college football season.
 Not only is football the most popular US sport to watch but it’s also the most popular sport to bet on.

 According to UNLV Gaming, no sport has come close to seeing as much handle (money wagered) as football since 1992.
 Although football isn’t broken down by college and pro, the former anecdotally make up somewhere between 30% and 40% of all football wagers.

 US online and mobile sports betting

 Mobile sports wagering began in 2012 when William Hill and Cantor Gaming (now CG Technology) introduced sports betting apps to Nevada.
 Today, all sportsbooks in the state offer mobile sports betting.
 Depending on the sportsbook operator, mobile wagering accounts for about 30% to 50% of all sports bets made in Nevada.

-Unlike Nevada, residents in New Jersey and Pennsylvania can sign up for mobile and online sports wagering accounts without going into a casino.
+Unlike Nevada, bettors at New Jersey and Pennsylvania sportsbooks can sign up for mobile and online sports wagering accounts without going into a casino.
 This untethered approach has led to massive online and mobile sports betting in the new legal US sports betting markets.

 Mobile and online betting in New Jersey accounts for about 80% of all wagers each month.
 Pennsylvania saw its biggest month in sports betting in June thanks to mobile and online sports betting.
 There’s a direct connection to how much money is wagered and online or mobile sports betting.

 Unfortunately, not every state that offers legal sports betting has mobile and online wagering available – yet.